Ravjot03/Visualizing-Time-Series-Data-in-Python/Chapter-3/README.md

 ### Q-4.
 Seasonality Component
 - Describes the periodic signal in the time series.
 - This extracts and plots the values for the seasonal component.
 A seasonal pattern exists when a time series is influenced by seasonal factors.
 Seasonality should always be a fixed and known period.

+### Q-5.
+Trend Component
+- Describes whether the time series is decreasing, constant or increasing over time.
+- This extracts the trend values of the time series decomposition.
+The trend component reflects the overall progression of the time series and can be extracted using the `decomposition.trend` command.